st-matskevich/electron-react-boilerplate/README.md

-Simple Electron boilerplate with React and Redux
+Simple Electron boilerplate with React

-TO DO:
-~~Add webpack config to pack preload.js~~